vsrinivas/fuchsia/toolchain.md

 To use the compiler just built without installing it into a system-wide shared location, you can just refer to its build directory explicitly as `${LLVM_OBJDIR}/tools/clang/stage2-bins/bin/` (where `LLVM_OBJDIR` is your LLVM build directory).
-For example, in a Magenta build, you can pass the argument:
+For example, in a Zircon build, you can pass the argument:

 ```bash